daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 17

-**What is the purpose ofdata splittingintrain,validation, andtest sets?**
+**What is the purpose of data splitting in train, validation, and test sets?**

 **Answer:** _[To be filled]_